-Extracellular Vesicles in Infectious Disease
+Extracellular Vesicles in Intercellular Communication

 Virtually all living organisms continuously release extracellular vesicles (EVs) such as exosomes, microvesicles or other nano-sized EVs into their environment.
 By shuttling communication-competent cargo including nucleic acids, proteins, lipids, or secondary messengers they modulate fate und function of recipient cells, tissues and organisms.
 EV-mediated cell communication is therefore increasingly recognized to play an essential role in both, health and disease.
-In the last years, impressive studies revealed that EVs are also implicated in infectious diseases, representing an effective pathogenic strategy to modulate host cell responses, immune evasion and modulation, as well as in the host’s defense system.

 Guest Editors: Nicole Meisner-Kober and Silja Wessler, Paris-Lodron University Salzburg

 Submission Deadline: This collection is closed to submissions.